woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 #### Step 2.5 - Save Results as a  CSV

 The final step is to save all predictions as a CSV file.
+This is the CSV file in the correct Kaggle submission format.
 ```
 write.csv(raw_sub, file = "./results/my_Kaggle_submission.csv", row.names = FALSE)
 ```